prashantkrv/marlownavproject/Readme.md

 Pull the code to your local system

-Run the sql file present in conf/evolution/default/1.sql to setup database

 Steps to run the sql file
 1. open terminal
 2. "psql postgres" OR "psql -u postgres" command